milgra/wcp/README.md

 ## Description ##

 Wayland control panel is an application for popup control menu, system menu or any kind of menu for UNIX-like operating systems.
-It can be structured via html, styled via css, button, label and slider values are coming from scripts and it can invoke scripts in case of interaction, it's totally configurable.
 You can trigger it's appereance with a shortcut or with a button in the status bar.
+It can be structured via html, styled via css.
+Button, label and slider values are coming from scripts and it can invoke scripts in case of interaction, it's totally configurable.
 By default it looks for config files under ~/.config/wcp/ and falls back to /usr/local/share/wcp.

 ## Installation